tjorge30/responsive-design-clone/README.md

 ![alt text](./src/img/landing.png)

-Today, we'll be cloning [this](https://startbootstrap.github.io/startbootstrap-agency/).
+Today, we'll be cloning [this website](https://startbootstrap.github.io/startbootstrap-agency/).

+Alternatively, feel free to clone [this website](https://startbootstrap.github.io/startbootstrap-grayscale/) instead.

 **Notice:** This site has multiple media queries to change its layout at different view-widths.
 Be sure to nail down as many as you can.